dagda1/cuttingedge/packages/use-simple-query/README.md

 Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) and [swr](https://github.com/vercel/swr) are excellent but they are so ridiculously complicated when all I want to do is to call an endpoint.
 I need to spend time learning how to configure their react context config objects and a whole bunch of other stuff when all I want to do is to give a function a url and I am good to go.

-Here are some other annoyances.
+Here are some other annoyances:

+- I want to be productive ASAP.
+I don't want to have to read a lot of documentation or have to join a discord channel to learn how to use the package.

-- Give me smart defaults, there is still way too much setup and config in any `useQueryXXX` or `useFetchXXX` thningy that I have tried.
-JavaScript/Typescript has descended into a sea of endless configuration meaning I have to understand everything intimately in order to use it.
+- Give me smart defaults.
+I think there is still way too much setup and config in any `useQueryXXX` or `useFetchXXX` thningy that I have tried.
+JavaScript/Typescript has descended into a sea of endless configuration which means I have to understand everything intimately to use it.

-- Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) and [swr](https://github.com/vercel/swr) are excellent, but I still have to provide the code to use `axios` or `fetch` or whatever.
-Surely the whole point of using a package like this is to abstract all that stuff away.
+- Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) and [swr](https://github.com/vercel/swr) are excellent, but I still have to provide the code to use `axios` or `fetch` or whatever, surely the whole point of using a package like this is to abstract all that stuff away.

 - I want `abort` to be a first-class citizen and not left up to me to get my hands dirty with `AbortControllers`.